What Is Microdosing Cannabis And Can It Treat My Health Issues?

 Cannabis is a complex plant with over 400 chemical compounds, 60 of which are cannabinoids.

-light-headedness, increased appetite, feelings of relaxation, and reduced blood pressure.
+Recreational cannabis use can produce effects such as light-headedness, increased appetite, feelings of relaxation, and reduced blood pressure.

 While such effects may be mild and temporary, feeling intoxicated (the sub-perceptual effect) may prove uncomfortable or inappropriate for those who wish to simply obtain medicinal benefits.